tiby312/dinotree_alg/readme.md

 ## The Data Structure

-Here is the outline of the usecase of this crate.
+Here are the properties of the constructed tree.
+* Theory
+..* Every bot belongs to only one node.
+..* All the bots in a node are sorted along an axis that alternates with each level in the tree ..* All the bots in a node intersect with its divider (except for leafs that dont have a divider).
+..* All the bots to the left of a node's divider can be found somewhere in its left child, and ditto for right.
+..* Every node keeps track of the range within which all its bots live in along its partitioning axis.

+*Practical
+..* Each node of the tree is laid out in memory in bfs order in contiguous memory.
+..*	Each node has variable size. it contains the divider, and the containing range, and also all the bots within that node, all in contiguous memory.
+..* Each node's children are pointed to via mutable references.

+## The Algorithm
+Here is algorithm to create the above described tree.
-#step0   - have a list of bots
+1. Have a list of bots
-	xxxxxxxx
-#step1  - create a list of pointers to those bots
+2. Create a list of pointers to those bots
-	xxxxxxxx
-	^^^^^^^^
-	pppppppp
-#step2 - perform the element swap intensive creation a kdtree using the pointers.
+3. Perform the element swap intensive creation a kdtree using the list of pointers.

-#step3 - construct the dynamic tree in one contiguous block of memory.
+4. Construct the dynamic tree in one contiguous block of memory from the tree of pointers.
-		 copy all the bots belonging to each node into the dyn tree. now the tree is laid out in memory for fast querying.

-#step4 - query the tree for colliding pairs
+5. Query the tree for colliding pairs